Litter Reporter FAQs

 What kinds of littering can I report?

-Unsecure and Uncovered Loads – It is an offence to tow a trailer that has an uncovered or improperly secured load.
+Unsecure and Uncovered Loads – It is an offence to transport a load that is not contained, fastened or secured properly.
 If litter escapes from a trailer, truck, or utility, it constitutes littering.

 Careless cigarette butt disposal – Disposal of cigarette butts contravenes the Litter Act, the Road Traffic Code, and the Bushfire Act.